cloudflare/pint/docs/index.md

 all rules found in selected files and exposes metrics about found problems.

+By default it will start a HTTP server on port `8080` and run all checks every 10 minutes.
+This can be customised by passing extra flags to the `watch` command.
+Run `pint watch -h` to see all available flags.

+Currently supported HTTP paths:

+- `/health` - static endpoint for liveness probes.
+- `/metrics` - returns Prometheus metrics, see below.

 #### Manually selecting files and directories

 You can tell it to continuously test specific files or directories: